srmfx/Zicroram/README.md

 because of this, do not forget to use **--mmbackup** or **--mtbackup** if you need to.

-## ADDING PROGRAMS/DATA TO RAM DURING SYSTEM STARTUP:
+## ADDING PROGRAMS/DATA TO RAM DURING SYSTEM STARTUP
 Adding programs into ram in this specific case can be achieved by adding **'zicroram --boots ..'** inside your .bash_profile( for bash users ) or .zprofile ( for zsh users ) file: